 I had a birthday that made me realise that if I didn’t commit to writing now and give it my all, it may always remain a dream.
-I read somewhere that a dream is just a dream but if you add action, it can become reality.
+I read somewhere that a dream is just a dream, but if you add action, it can become reality.
 I quit my job at the school library, enrolled in an e-learning course for a year at Wairiki.
-My point in telling all this stuff is that when you focus on something amazing things can happen.
+My point in telling all this stuff is that when you focus on something, amazing things can happen.

 My entry for the Pikihuia Awards in the middle of last year was chosen as a finalist.
 This was incredible feedback to get.
-Up until this point, I think most people presumed I was just dicking around, as my husband said: “Being a writer is the perfect job; No one can tell if you’re working or not”.
+Up until this point, I think most people presumed I was just dicking around, as my husband said, ‘Being a writer is the perfect job; no one can tell if you’re working or not.’

-This past week I have been working on my project.
-It’s called Behind the Varnish but that may be up for review.
-Having a mentor onboard is invaluable.
+This past week, I have been working on my project.
+It’s called Behind the Varnish, but that may be up for review.
+Having a mentor on board is invaluable.
 I am incredibly lucky to have Renée.
 I get the sense that she will get the best out of me, even if she has to wring it out!
 Getting feedback on your writing from someone who has knowledge and doesn’t know you keeps it real.
 A mentor will question all sorts of things, and if I can justify why it is there, I get to keep it.

 I have spent the week with all the characters I have in the book.
 I am amazed that I wrote several drafts of this book but failed to really know why the characters did what they did.
 If I didn’t know, then a reader is never going to work it out.
 I have to know what they eat, what they like to do, what their childhood was like – even if it never comes to light.

-Lastly, I would also like to say how grateful I am to be on the Te Papa Tupu programme and the sponsors, Māori Literature Trust, Huia Publishers, Creative New Zealand and Te Puni Kōkiri.
-A lot of thought has gone into making this programme, as supportive, nurturing and inspiring as possible.
+Lastly, I would also like to say how grateful I am to be on Te Papa Tupu programme and to the sponsors, Māori Literature Trust, Huia Publishers, Creative New Zealand and Te Puni Kōkiri.
+A lot of thought has gone into making this programme as supportive, nurturing and inspiring as possible.
 A day spent in like-minded company, meeting my mentor and having Huia Publishers (in the shape of Brian Bargh) cheering us on makes the daunting task ahead seem possible.